WeblateOrg/weblate/docs/formats.rst

-Similarly upon importing such files (in the upload form), you should choose :guilabel:`Import as translated` under :guilabel:`Processing of strings needing review`.
+Similarly upon importing such files (in the upload form), you should choose :guilabel:`Import as translated` under :guilabel:`Processing of strings needing edit`.

 Whitespace and newlines in XLIFF
 ++++++++++++++++++++++++++++++++